Salah856/System-Design/Design Rate Limiter.md

 - According to experiments done by Cloudflare, only 0.003% of requests are wrongly allowed or rate limited among 400 million requests.

+### High-level architecture

+The basic idea of rate limiting algorithms is simple.
+At the high-level, we need a counter to keep track of how many requests are sent from the same user, IP address, etc. If the counter is larger than the limit, the request is disallowed.
+Where shall we store counters?
+Using the database is not a good idea due to slowness of disk access.
+In-memory cache is chosen because it is fast and supports time-based expiration strategy.
+For instance, Redis is a popular option to implement rate limiting.
+It is an in- memory store that offers two commands: INCR and EXPIRE.

+- INCR: It increases the stored counter by 1.
+- EXPIRE: It sets a timeout for the counter.
+If the timeout expires, the counter is automatically deleted.